Beaches and waterfront parks

-It will be open from 8 a.m. to 8 p.m. daily with Town staff on site to monitor and control the number of users permitted in the park.
+It will be open from 8 a.m. to 8 p.m.
+Monday - Thursday and 8 a.m. to 6 p.m.
+Friday - Sunday.
 Visit georgina.ca/beaches to learn more.

 Lake Simcoe is located approximately 60 kilometres north of the City of Toronto and is a little more than an hour's drive from half the population in Ontario.
 The watershed has a total land and water surface area of 3,580 km2, of which the lake occupies about 20 per cent or 722 km2.
 Lake Simcoe is part of the Trent Severn Waterway that connects Lake Ontario to Georgian Bay in Lake Huron.